 As a major manufacturing hub, China is where many Americans find themselves relocating to for work purposes.
 With the incredible rate of growth in the last 25+ years, it is easy to see why people are investing their time and money in China.
-However, China also has one of the most complex tax structures for expatriates.
-It is important to understand US tax for expats both in China and in the US.
+However, when it comes to China, taxes are one of the most complex structures for expatriates.
+It is important to understand expat taxes for those both in China and the US.

 If you are a citizen or permanent resident of the United States, then you are obligated to file US taxes with the IRS each year, no matter where you live.
 In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with the FBAR FinCEN 114 Form (which must be filed on Tax Day, April 15th).
-However, you can request an extension until October 15, 2018.
+However, you can request an extension until October 15th, when you’re an American working in China or elsewhere, for expat taxes.
+China may have different tax rates and other regulations, which will be noted below.

-While the US taxes the international income of its citizens and permanent residents who reside overseas, it has special provisions to help protect them from double taxation, including:
+While the US taxes the international income of its citizens and permanent residents who reside overseas, it has special provisions to help protect US citizens working in China, including:

-- The Foreign Earned Income Exclusion, which allows you to decrease your 2017 taxable income by the first $102,100 earned as a result of your labor while a resident of a foreign country (and $104,100 on your 2018 taxable income),
+- The Foreign Earned Income Exclusion, which allows you to decrease your 2021 taxable income by the first $108,700 earned as a result of your labor while a resident of a foreign country,

 - A foreign tax credit that could allow you to lower your tax bill on your remaining income by certain amounts paid to a foreign government, and